 These methodologies underscore the importance of stakeholder involvement and a user-centric approach, vital for creating software that truly meets the specific needs of a business.

-For example, using Agile, a software company might release a beta version of their product to a select group of users, gather feedback, and iteratively improve the software in real time, ensuring the final product closely aligns with user expectations and business objectives.
+For example, using Agile, IT companies might release a beta version of their product to a select group of users, gather feedback, and iteratively improve the software in real time, ensuring the final product closely aligns with user expectations and business objectives.

 Several formidable challenges persist, foremost among them being security and data privacy.
 As businesses accumulate vast amounts of sensitive data, safeguarding this information against breaches becomes paramount.